 Australian actress promises an invigorating Festival de Cannes

-Heads have been nodding in approval since the news that Cate Blanchett will head the jury of the Cannes festival 2018, the 71st edition of the event.
+Heads have been nodding in approval since the news that Cate Blanchett announced as Cannes 2018 jury president, for the 71st edition of the event.
 Everyone wins with this choice.
 The organizers have promised a “committed president”, movie fans have welcomed a most singular actress and professionals have been commenting her remarkable career and commitment to both cinema and theatre.

 The 48-year-old actress is the twelfth woman to be entrusted with this function, four years after New Zealand director Jane Campion.
 She succeeds the Spanish filmmaker Pedro Almodóvar last year whose jury awarded the Palme d’Or to Swedish director Ruben Östlund’s “The Square”.